Policy Table of Contents

 Immediate and Enduring Value

 CCS Library aims to build collections that support current and future academic needs.
+CCS Library recognizes that the fields of art, design, and visual culture are constantly evolving to incorporate increasingly diverse forms of expression, methodologies, and new bodies of knowledge.
+This includes the representation of artists and designers across time periods, cultures, and perspectives.
 The Library prioritizes acquiring titles of lasting, scholarly, or reference value.
-Additional selection factors include reputation of the author and publisher, quality of image reproductions, clarity of presentation, availability of other sources on the subject, and price.
+Additional selection factors include the author’s and publisher’s reputation, the quality of image reproductions, the clarity of presentation, the availability of other sources on the subject, and the price.
 English language publications or those with a translated English text will be given priority; however, materials that are primarily visual in orientation may be purchased in other languages.

 Print/Physical Formats vs. Electronic Formats

 Artists and designers using libraries often prefer print publications.
 Art and design publishers are slower to adopt electronic formats, making it necessary to continue to build a comprehensive print collection to support the areas of study at CCS.
 However, CCS Library also recognizes the importance of staying current with evolving technologies and information delivery methods.
 CCS Library is committed to developing library collections in both print and electronic formats.
-When available, new platforms for delivering electronic content present opportunities for simultaneous multi-user access and the integration of tools for enhanced methods of investigation (i.e. zooming in on images).
 As the College creates programs that are hybrid or online, electronic formats are better able to support distance learning students.
 Decisions regarding format selection are based on content availability, pricing, and anticipated use.

 Content Duplication